zaaisvanzyl/zaaisvanzyl/README.md

 Hi, I'm Zaais.
-I'm a software engineer interested in machine learning, healthcare, and startups.
+I'm the co-founder of Mosaic Studios and a software engineer at Hilo Labs.

+My interests span machine learning, startups, and healthcare.

 I studied Commerce & Computer Science @ Queen's University and have worked on several startups.